-He stroked his mustache and took a deep sigh.
+He stroked his mustache.
 “What am I supposed to do?”

-She put a hand over his shoulder.
-“I’m okay with whatever works for you so long as we’re both happy.”
+“I’m okay with whatever works for you.
+So long as we’re both happy.”

-Gisela just didn’t get it.
+She just didn’t get it.
 What in the world made him think he could leave her whenever he pleased?
 She wasn’t his play toy to be discarded at will.
-But before she did something stupid, she'd
+But before she did something stupid, she’d appeal

-appeal to his kindness because she knew he pitied her—no, loved her, but his wounded pride stood in the way.
-Things would go back to the way they used to be if only the DNA test can prove Coral to
+to his kindness because she knew he pitied her—no, loved her, but his wounded pride stood in the way.
+Things would go back to the way they used to be if only the paternity test would prove Thomas

-She took his hands in hers and drew them to her waist, never taking her eyes off him.
+She directed his hand to her her waist.
 “Much better with you around, but it’s not been easy.
-Ah, did you get the results of the DNA test?”
+Ah, did you get the results?”

 She took out a bottle from his collection of whiskeys he’d bought while they were at the coast and poured him a tot.
-“I know you like it neat.”
+“Just the way you like it.
+Neat.”

 He wiped his brow with the back of his hand and sipped.
-“Yeah, some ice cubes please.”
+“Some ice cubes please.”

-After getting him the ice cubes, she sat back.
-“What went through your mind when you got my text.
+She fetched the ice cubes.
+“What went through your mind when you got my text?
 You thought I was joking, right?”

-“Of course,’ he said.
-“Next time, don’t send such alarming texts.”
+“Of course.
+Don’t ever send such alarming texts.”

 She pushed a stool next to him.
 “I was serious.”